 There are over 65 million Americans who serve as caregivers for disabled or older family members.
 While caregiving can be fulfilling and joyful, it also comes with many challenges.
 Stress, depression, anxiety, and loneliness are some of the biggest mental health challenges associated with caregiving.

-In fact, as many as 70 percent of all caregivers (paid and unpaid) report feeling depressed and lonely as a result of their caregiving responsibilities.
+In fact, 40 to 70 percent of all caregivers (paid and unpaid) report feeling depressed and lonely as a result of their caregiving responsibilities.
 In this article, you will learn the benefits of notebook therapy and how journaling can help you better navigate and manage the various challenges of being a caregiver.

 Benefits of Journaling